scailo/ts-sdk/docs/classes/GoodsReceiptsServiceAutofillRequest.md

 • **uuid**: `string` = `""`

-The ID of the record that needs to be updated
+The UUID of the record that needs to be updated

 **`Generated`**